The Basilica Cathedral of Saint-Denis is an architectural marvel in Saint-Denis, just north of Paris, France.

 Don’t worry!
 We have got you covered.

-Children under 18 years of age and visitors under 26 with EU ID can enter for free.
+Children under 18 and visitors under 26 with EU ID can enter for free.

 We recommend booking your tickets in advance to avoid long queues.

-Don’t wait and book your tickets for Saint-Denis Basilical now.
+Don’t wait and book your tickets for Saint-Denis Basilica now.

 Interesting facts